The Legend of Zelda CM

 Image: Nintendo

-The Legend of Zelda series has had some terrific commercials over the years, but one that has always stuck in our minds more than most is the Japanese commercial for The Legend of Zelda: A Link to the Past from 1991.
+The Legend of Zelda series has had some terrific commercials over the years, but one that has always stayed with us more than most is the Japanese commercial for The Legend of Zelda: A Link to the Past from 1991.

-This commercial featured a bunch of actors in costume as Link, Zelda, gibdos, and stalfos all dancing around, while a Zelda-themed rap track played in the background.
-For years, we've just assumed that the song must have been written for the commercial, but as we recently discovered, through spotting a Japanese music credit on one of the uploads, it appears this is not entirely the case.
+This commercial features a bunch of actors in costume as Link, Zelda, Gibdos, and Stalfos dancing around, while a Zelda-themed rap track plays in the background.
+For years, we've just assumed that this song must have been specifically written with the commercial in mind, but as we recently discovered, through spotting the Japanese music credit on one of the uploads and doing some research of our own, it appears that this isn't the case.

-Instead, it seems the track is actually a retooling of an earlier 1991 song called 'Game Boys' (ゲームボーイズ) from the Japanese rap group Scha Dara Parr's album Towering Inferno, released the same year.
+Instead, as it turns out, the track, performed by the Japanese rap group Scha Dara Parr, is actually a retooling of an earlier song called 'Game Boys' (ゲームボーイズ) from the ensemble's 1991 album Towering Inferno.

-In an interview with the Japanese weekly magazine, Weekly Playboy, in 2015, Scha Dara Parr's Bose told the publication that they modified the original song 'Game Boys' to come up with the new Zelda version, the lyrics of which praise the virtues of the new action-adventure game.
-He also mentioned that as part of the experience he got to meet the legendary Nintendo designer Shigeru Miyamoto, a personal dream of his.
-And that yes, the group did also beat the game themselves.
+In an interview with the Japanese weekly magazine, Weekly Playboy, in 2015, Scha Dara Parr's Bose told the publication that Nintendo had asked them to modify the original song 'Game Boys' to come up with the new version for Zelda, the lyrics of which praise the virtues of the new open-world action-adventure.
+He also revealed that as part of the experience he was lucky enough to get to meet the legendary Nintendo designer Shigeru Miyamoto, a personal dream of his.
+And that yes, the group did eventually beat the game themselves.

 As Bose told Weekly Playboy: